ods94065/challenge-six/README.md

 ## Problem and Approach

-The original source code implements a simple reporting tool in Visual Basic.
+The original source code implements a simple reporting tool in Visual Basic and ASP.
 The user may log in and run reports with a user-specified set of search variables.
 There are no fancy algorithms here, no elaborate data structures: just simple code hooking up a dynamic query mechanism to a web page.

 The original code accepts a number of design and maintainability limitations in the name of convenience and less code.
 It uses global